ppYTSSpp/ppYTSSpp.github.io/docs/English Document/BPableSubsystem_en.md

 - Call the blueprint Subsystem you created using the Get Subsystem general node in other blueprint classes

+- (Note that if you create a subsystem and save it, but not in another blueprint and can't get a reference to the blueprint subsystem blueprint you created, restart the editor.
+After that you will be able to get the appropriate references)

   ![](../resource/BPableSubsystem/屏幕截图 2022-09-16 103525.jpg)

   ![](../resource/BPableSubsystem/屏幕截图 2022-09-02 220633.jpg)